suglasp/fallout4_fallout76_sfx_conversionkit/README.txt

 - Extract these files and write to disk.
 - Run a second tool to convert the *.fuz files to *.xwm.
 - Run a third tool to convert the *.xwm files to RIFF (wav files).
-- Run a fourth tool to convert the *.wav files to mp3.
+- Run a fourth tool to convert the *.wav files to mp3. [optional]

 ----